27 Great Money-Saving Tips from The Best Finance Bloggers| Updated: |

 Did you know that most financial experts recommend setting aside between 2-8% of take-home income for clothing?
 The average American under age 35 spends over $150 dollars per month on clothing.

-In our household, we allow for a total budget of $300 per year on clothing even though we still try to spend less than that.
-This particular $300 must be well-strategized since we need fashionable, comfortable, quality clothing for 1 adult male, 1 adult female, with a baby on the way.
+In our household, we allow for a total budget of $300 per year on clothing, even though we still try to spend less than that.
+This particular $300 must be well-strategized since we need fashionable, comfortable, quality clothing for one adult male, one adult female, with a baby on the way.

 So how do you get value and quality but for a fraction of the price?
 The answer is looking into your local for-profit and non-profit thrift stores.
 If rummaging thrift stores take up too much time, then use ThredUp.
 They are my absolute favorite online clothing store.